Light switch

 In electrical wiring, a light switch is a switch most commonly used to operate electric lights, permanently connected equipment, or electrical outlets.
 Portable lamps such as table lamps may have a light switch mounted on the socket, base, or in-line with the cord.
 Manually operated on/off switches may be substituted by dimmer switches that allow controlling the brightness of lamps as well as turning them on or off, time-controlled switches, occupancy-sensing switches, and remotely controlled switches and dimmers.
 Light switches are also found in flashlights, vehicles, and other devices.

-Wall-mounted switches

-Switches for lighting may be in hand-held devices, moving vehicles, and buildings.
-Residential and commercial buildings usually have wall-mounted light switches to control lighting within a room.
-Mounting height, visibility, and other design factors vary from country to country.
-The switch mounting boxes, or enclosures are often recessed within a finished wall.
-Surface mounting of enclosures is also fairly common though is seen more in commercial industrial and outbuilding settings than in residential structures.
-These light switch boxes (a pattress box) are designed to house and mount the switch(s), protect the wiring and contain any heat or fire.
-Each kind uses some form of a plastic, ceramic, or metal cover to prevent accidental contact with live terminals of the switch.
-Wall plates are available in different styles and colours to blend in with the style of a room, also available in weatherproof varieties for outdoors.
-These covers are usually quite easy to mount.